gatling/gatling/src/sphinx/general/simulation_setup.rst

 Injection
 =========

 The definition of the injection profile of users is done with the ``inject`` method.
-This method takes as argument a sequence of injection steps that will be processed sequentially.
+This method takes as an argument a sequence of injection steps that will be processed sequentially.

 Open vs Closed Workload Models
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^